guardian/consent-management-platform/docs/01-development-instructions.md

 ### Node.js

 Make sure you have installed [Node.js](https://nodejs.org).
-Our reccommended version is `10.15.3`.
+See the [`.nvmrc`](../.nvmrc) file for the required version.

-We recommend using [nvm](https://github.com/creationix/nvm) (especially combined with [this handy gist](https://gist.github.com/sndrs/5940e9e8a3f506b287233ed65365befb)).
-It is great at managing multiple versions of Node.js on one machine.
+We recommend using [nvm](https://github.com/creationix/nvm).
+It is great at managing multiple versions of Node.js on one machine, especially when [configured to automatically use the required version](https://github.com/nvm-sh/nvm#deeper-shell-integration).

 ### Yarn

 We use [Yarn](https://yarnpkg.com/en/) for managing our dependencies.
-Our reccommended version is `1.17.3`.

 ## Running instructions